UCL Injury Overview “Tommy John Surgery”

 The ulnar collateral ligament (UCL) of the elbow is a structure that is critical for elbow stability.
-The UCL is a triangular, thick section of tissue that maintains a healthy and normal valgus relationship between the arm bone (humerus) and the ulna (one of the bones found in the forearm).
+The UCL is a triangular, thick section of tissue that maintains a healthy and normal relationship between the upper arm bone (humerus) and the ulna (forearm bone on the pinky side).
 An ulnar collateral ligament injury can range from a mild stretch to a full tear.
-An ulnar collateral ligament tear is usually the result of a sports injury that involves repetitive overuse associated with pitching or throwing.
-In most cases, it is the direct result of a hard, forceful throw as commonly seen among baseball pitchers.
-While a UCL injury can occur in isolation, it can also occur concurrently with an elbow dislocation.
+An ulnar collateral ligament tear is usually the result of a sports injury that involves repetitive overuse and forceful motion, such as that seen in pitchers and throwers..
+Microtrauma develops as a result of repetitive force placed on the ligament during the throwing motion.
+While a UCL injury can occur in isolation, it can also occur with elbow dislocation.

-Dr. Peter Millett will conduct a thorough physical examination and MRI of the elbow to assess whether there is a UCL injury present.
-This will allow him to view the soft tissue structures of the elbow, and based on his exam, he will be able to apply a grade to the ulnar collateral ligament tear.
+Dr. Millett will conduct a thorough physical examination and MRI of the elbow to assess whether there is a UCL injury present.
+This will allow him to view the soft tissue structures of the elbow, and based on his exam, he will be able to determine the grade (severity) of injury to the ulnar collateral ligament tear.

 There are three classifications for a UCL injury of the elbow: